Core & Main (CNM)

 Formerly a division of industrial distributor HD Supply, Core & Main (NYSE:CNM) is a provider of water, wastewater, and fire protection products and services.

-Core & Main shows some promise.
-If you like the company, the price seems reasonable.
+Core & Main is solid, but not perfect.
+If you like the company, the valuation looks reasonable.

 StockStory Analyst Team